|

 Every year this newsletter looks after some facts happened twenty years ago within the consumer markets.
 This time we are holding back the year 1986.
 What's going down?

 [:o] The environment re-emerged as a key and global issue in response to the Chernobyl nuclear accident.
 The growth rates in nuclear power generation experienced during the 1970s (+24%) and in the early 1980s (+16%) would have slowed dramatically because of the concern about the environmental risks of nuclear power which followed that disaster.
+In Italy it was released a temporary prohibition of consuming both large leaf vegetables and fresh milk in order to protect consumers from radioactive food contacts.
+But the main contaminating vehicle was the rain fallen on May 3rd and 4th of that year.

 [:)] Italians did consume toilet paper for about 42 million kilometers, equal to 656 times the equator distance --and Scottex brand got 30% of market share.